Skip to main content

 We are, therefore, pleased to invite you to submit an application for an award of up to £8000, in order to facilitate a visit to a unit of your choice that would aid your clinical practice.
 Applications are reviewed by the officers of the Section of Endourology.

-In 2022 the Section will consider applications on an ongoing basis.
+The Section will consider applications on an ongoing basis.
 Completed applications will be reviewed shortly after receipt and it is anticipated candidates will be notified of the outcome of their application within ten weeks of receipt.

 A grant may be used to fund a single visit or, particularly if one is visiting a unit or units in the UK, a series of visits.
 We are not prescriptive about the length of the visit but typically visits to overseas centres have been 6-8 weeks.
 It is not intended that these funds would be used to support extended international fellowships.

-The Section of Endourology
+The BAUS Section of Endourology

 British Association of Urological Surgeons Ltd